Visiting Information

 Parents are responsible for the behavior and supervision of their children at all times.
 Any child leaving the visiting area must be accompanied by an adult.

-Inappropriate conduct by visitors or inmates, including children, may result in termination of the visit and potential suspension of visiting privileges.
+Inappropriate conduct by visitors or residents, including children, may result in termination of the visit and potential suspension of visiting privileges.

 Allowed Items

 The following items may be brought into facilities, should they pass inspection.
-This is not a complete list of allowed items; visitors should review site-specific visiting information available on the facility webpage or contact the facility directly for further information:
+Only these items will be permitted.
+Visitors should review site-specific visiting information available on the facility webpage or contact the facility directly for further information:

 • Comb, pick or brush, limited to one per visitor.